-THIS CHAPTER focuses on the concept of "culture," which refers to a society's entire way of life.
-Notice that the root of the word "culture" is the same as that of the word "cultivate," suggesting that people living together actually "grow" their way of life over time.
+This chapter focuses on the concept of "culture," which refers to a society's entire way of life.
+The root of the word "culture" is the same as that of the word "cultivate," a link that suggests people living together actually "grow" their way of life over time.

 It's late on a Tuesday night, but Fang Lin gazes intently at her computer screen.
-Dong, who is married to Fang, walks up behind her chair.
+Dong Wang, who is married to Fang, walks up behind the chair.